czechtech/libqsharedsettings/README.md

 QSharedSettings creates another mechanism of inter-process communication.
 But, keep in mind, access to QSettings is restricted based on the [QSettings Fallback Mechanism](qt-project.org/doc/qt-4.8/qsettings.html#fallback-mechanism)

+The settingsChanged(...) signal does not differentiate between changed/added/removed.
+QSettings::contains(QString key) is most helpful.

 Test Program
 ------------